web3labs/blk-explorer-free/README.md

 N.B.
 Use the `-d` at the end to run the containers in the backgroud

 N.B.
-Ommitting the `-p <instance-name>` may lead to inconsitant data shown in the explorer
+Omitting the `-p <instance-name>` may lead to inconsitant data shown in the explorer

 ### Local machine